-Since Personal Drives are tied to an authenticated user, all users have the ability to manage their own volume backups easily from their “My Profile” page.
-Users simply click on the system menu in the upper right hand corner and select their name listed under “My Profile.”
+Since Personal Drives are tied to an authenticated user, all users have the ability to manage their own volume backups easily from their profile page.
+Users simply click on their name in the upper right corner of the page and select “Edit.”

-From there, the user can click on the “Personal drive backups” tab listed on the “My Profile” page.
+From the profile page, the user can click on the “Personal drive backups” tab listed on the left.

 Users can initiate manual backups of their Personal Drive at any time.
 End user instructions for accessing and managing Personal Drives can be found in this end user guide.